 Woolacombe's award-winning beach has miles of sand, beach huts and dunes for curious canines to explore.
 There’s a large dog area at Putsborough Sands in the south.
 Stay at Putsborough Manor Cottages, and pick up the South West Coast Path nearby.

 Does your furry friend love to scamper along the sand?
 Then Dorset's dog-friendly beaches are perfect.
 They include Durdle Dor, Lulworth Cove and Chesil Beach, which has a dog-friendly visitor centre with a bowl of water on the patio.
 Monmouth Beach and East Cliff Beach in Lyme Regis are good for digging up fossils and exploring the coast.

 South Beach in Great Yarmouth welcomes dogs, and the town has a long promenade that stretches for miles.
 Long walks, fascinating gardens and other pooches to meet on your journey – what more could any dog want?

-Dogs that are easily bored or like to keep moving will enjoy the variety in Cornwall, where 50 beaches are open to dogs.
+Dogs who are easily bored or like to keep moving will enjoy the variety in Cornwall, where 50 beaches are open to them.
 Hollywell Bay is well worth a visit as it has streams to paddle in, sand dunes, and long walks around the headland to West Pentire Beach.

 Durness, on the north-west coast of Scotland, has stunning beaches, including the accessible Balnakeil Beach and Sango Sands Bay.
 Adventurous dogs will enjoy walking through the dunes at Faraid Head.
 Ceannabeinne Bay is delightfully secluded – access is a bit of a scramble, but perhaps that will appeal to your dog's sense of adventure!